-School governors play a vital role in promoting high standards of educational achievement.
+Academy Representatives play a vital role in promoting high standards of educational achievement.
 They share a common belief that children should receive the best possible standard of education in all areas of their development and help promote the strong Catholic ethos of the school.
 This is in the interests of current and future pupils.

-Members of governing bodies include:
+Members of the Academy Committee include:

-Governors are committed to serving the best interests of the school.
+Committee members are committed to serving the best interests of the school.
 As unpaid voluntary public servants, they help to sustain their school’s identity and provide a link with the local community.
 An effective governing body is a source of enormous strength to the school.

 School governance is the most important volunteering role in education.

 Please click here to see a list of the current Academy Committee members.

 Almost anyone over 18 years of age can become a representative.
 There are no particular qualifications or requirements, other than a willingness to give time to the role and a capacity for working with other people.

 The type of academy representative you become depends on your situation; however all have the same roles and responsibilities once part of the committee.

 From time to time, a vacancy arises on the committee.
 If you think you have what it takes to be an academy representative, please contact the Chair, via the School Reception, to express an interest.